65 Notable alumni of

 -

-Steven S. Wildman is a U.S. scholar, academician and researcher who teaches and researches at one of the top-rated American communications programs at the Department of Telecommunication, Information Studies and Media at Michigan State University in East Lansing, Michigan.
-Wildman also serves as co-director of the university's Quello Center for Telecommunication Management and Law.
+Steven S. Wildman is a U.S. scholar, academic and researcher who teaches and researches at the Department of Telecommunication, Information Studies and Media at Michigan State University in East Lansing, Michigan.
+Wildman also is co-director of the university's Quello Center for Telecommunication Management and Law.

 -